epabst/kotlin-showcase/README.md

 # How to Prepare to Build webclient

 * Before building webclient, first build https://github.com/jean79/yested_fw using "mvn clean install".
-* The webclient module requires exporting some Kotlin libraries to Javascript.
-In IntelliJ, open the settings.gradle file in the top-level directory, without selecting the "separate module per source set" option.
-Note: After this, the module output paths should be something like webclient/build/classes/main and webclient/build/classes/test.
 * To be able to debug Kotlin in the browser, go to "File->Settings->Kotlin Compiler" and check the box "Generate source maps".

 # How to Build webclient

 First run "./gradlew build" in this top-level directory.
-This will copy the common module's source code into the webclient/build/gen/kotlin directory.

-Then compile the webclient module in IntelliJ (e.g. right-click on the webclient directory and click "Build Module 'webclient'").
-It will generate some .js files in webclient/build/classes/main.

 # How to Run webclient from IntelliJ (v.
 2017.1)